jarede-l1ma/Hearthstone/README.md

 - **UIKit**: Framework used to build the user interface.
 - **URLSession**: Framework used to make HTTP requests to the API.
 - **JSONDecoder**: Used to decode the data received from the API into Swift objects.
+- **Combine**: Framework used for handling asynchronous operations with data streams.
 - **XCTest**: Framework used to write unit tests.

 ## Contributing